 Welcome

 We also have a photo album of historical buildings and people.
-If you have any old pictures you would like to see in this project, or if you have any ideas as to what you would like to see on the page, feel free to email me.
+If you have any old pictures you would like to see in this project, or if you have any ideas as to what you would like to see on the page, feel free to email us.

 Enjoy your visit to the Summit County OHGenWeb project.
 This is a proud part of the USGenWeb and OHGenWeb projects. --